VOLUNTEER AT THE PLANETARIUM

 - Develop leadership skills and self-esteem

-- Acquire practical work experience
+- Acquire practical work experience and references

 - Earn Community Service credit